justinvw/LibraryThing-Profile-Scraper/README.md

 When the ``FOLLOW_USER_CONNECTIONS`` variable is set to ``False`` the crawler will not follow links to other profiles.

-The settings file also contains several options to set the rate at which information should be requested from LibraryThing (specifically the ``DOWNLOAD_DELAY`` and ``CONCURRENT_REQUESTS_PER_DOMAIN``).
-LT's [robots.txt](http://www.librarything.com/robots.txt) specifies a 'crawl-delay' of two seconds, please don't hit their server too hard.
+The settings file also contains several options to set the rate at which information should be requested from LibraryThing (specifically the ``DOWNLOAD_DELAY`` and ``CONCURRENT_REQUESTS_PER_DOMAIN`` variables).
+LT's [robots.txt](http://www.librarything.com/robots.txt) specifies a 'crawl-delay' of two seconds, please don't hit their servers too hard.
 It is in no way my responsibility if you take down or get blocked by LT.

 ## Running the crawler ##
 Enter the following command in the repo's top directory to run the LT profile scraper: